• Skip to primary navigation

 Remove the chops from the pan and set them aside on a plate.

-• Deglaze the pan with 2-3 tablespoons of balsamic vinegar, wine, or broth, scraping up the brown bits as they loosen up from the bottom of the skillet.
+• Deglaze the pan with 2-3 tablespoons of balsamic vinegar, wine, or broth.
+Scrape up the brown bits as they loosen from the bottom of the skillet.

 To the skillet, add the onions and mushrooms.
 Sautee for 6-7 minutes.
 Add the minced garlic and cook for another 1-2 minutes.

 • In a large bowl, whisk together the soup, milk, Italian seasoning, Worcestershire sauce, and Dijon mustard.
-Add the sauteed mushrooms and onions to the bowl and stir.
+Add the sauteed mushrooms and onions, stir.

 • In a small bowl, combine the panko, ½ teaspoon of paprika, ½ teaspoon of Italian seasoning, Parmesan cheese, and 2 tablespoons of melted butter.